Test vectors for local cuspidal Rankin-Selberg integrals of GL(n), and reduction modulo $\ell$: Introduction

-Interesting partial results have been obtained in~\cite{CogdellsStudent}, and, as indicated in~[ibid.], the theory of derivatives and its interpretation in terms of restriction of Whittaker functions (cf.~\cite{CP},~\cite{Matringe}) should reduce the general problem to the cuspidal case.
+Interesting partial results have been obtained in~\cite{CogdellsStudent}, and, as indicated in~\cite{CogdellsStudent}, the theory of derivatives and its interpretation in terms of restriction of Whittaker functions (cf.~\cite{CP},~\cite{Matringe}) should reduce the general problem to the cuspidal case.
 Here, we establish the cuspidal case: that for pairs of cuspidal representations~$\pi_1$ and~$\pi_2$, we can choose~$r=1$, and moreover, we exhibit explicit test vectors, in the interesting case, whenever~$L(X,\pi_1,\pi_2)$ is not equal to one.
-The fact that~$r$ can be chosen to be~$1$ when~$L(X,\pi_1,\pi_2)=1$, for any pair of irreducible representations~$\pi_1$ and~$\pi_2$ of~$\GL_n(F)$, is explained in the proof of~\cite[Theorem~2.7]{JPS2} and follows from standard facts on Kirillov models.
-We do not provide explicit test functions in this case, possibly a quite technical problem, and we do not consider this case in the sequel, as it is not needed for our application to reduction modulo~$\ell$.
+The fact that~$r$ can be chosen to be~$1$ when~$L(X,\pi_1,\pi_2)=1$, for any pair of irreducible representations~$\pi_1$ and~$\pi_2$ of~$\GL_n(F)$ and~$\GL_m(F)$, is explained in the proof of~\cite[Theorem~2.7]{JPS2} and follows from standard facts on Kirillov models.
+We do not provide completely explicit test functions in this case, possibly a quite technical problem, and we in fact do not consider this case in the sequel, as it is not needed for our application to reduction modulo~$\ell$.

+Before we state our main theorem, we explain our normalisation of Haar measure (Section \ref{SectionHaar}), as for our application to reduction modulo~$\ell$ some care needs to be taken with the normalisation.
+Let~$\mathfrak{o}_F$ denote the ring of integers of~$F$ with unique maximal ideal~$\mathfrak{p}_F$, and let~$q$ denote the cardinality of the residue field~$\mathfrak{o}_F/\mathfrak{p}_F$ and~$p$ its characteristic.
+We fix our Haar measure on~$\GL_n(F)$ to give the pro-$p$ unipotent radical~$K_n^1$ of~$\GL_n(\mathfrak{o}_F)$ volume one.
+It will turn out that this is a good choice of normalisation for reduction modulo~$\ell$ for primes~$\ell$ not equal to~$p$ because~$K_n^1$ is a pro-$p$ subgroup.
+In particular, the volume of any pro-$p$ subgroup of~$\GL_n(F)$ which occurs in our computation will be a power of~$q$.

 Now we state our main theorem.
 Let~$\pi_1$ and~$\pi_2$ be cuspidal complex, or~$\ell$-adic, representations of~$\GL_n(F)$ such that~$L(X,\pi_1,\pi_2)$ is non-trivial, so that~$\pi_2\simeq \chi\pi_1^\vee$ for some unramified character~$\chi$ of~$F^\times$.
-Let~$e$ denote the common ramification index of~$\pi_1$ and~$\pi_2$ (see Section~\ref{SimpleTypes}), and~$q$ be the cardinality of the residue field of~$F$.
+Let~$e$ denote the common ramification index of~$\pi_1$ and~$\pi_2$ (see Section~\ref{SimpleTypes}).
 We denote by~$W_1$ and~$W_2$ the explicit Whittaker functions for~$\pi_1$ and~$\pi_2$, as constructed in~\cite{PS}, with respect to a suitable nondegenerate character of the standard maximal unipotent subgroup of~$\GL_n(F)$ and suitable maximal extended simple types in~$\pi_1$ and~$\pi_2$.